technyon/nuki_hub/README.md

 ### Using Home Assistant, it's only possible to lock or unlock the door, but not to unlatch it

-Make sure "Access level" under "Advanced Nuki Configuration" is set to "Full".<br>
+Make sure the "Unlatch" option is checked under "Access Level Configuration".<br>
 <br>
 Unlatching can be triggered using the lock.open service.<br>
 <br>